 - Choose apps and games carefully, taking age ratings and consumer advice into account.
 Check the App Store or Google Play, and for games, the Australian Classification Board’s online database.
 NetAware (UK) has a comprehensive guide to popular social media apps and games.
 The Australian Council on Children and the Media and Common Sense Media (US) both offer information about apps, games and websites searchable by age.

-Online activity can offer preschool-aged children opportunities to learn through exploration, play and social interaction.
-It can also help develop their digital literacy in preparation for starting school.
+Online activity can offer children under 5 opportunities to learn through exploration, play and social interaction.
+It can also help develop their digital literacy and learning.

 At this age, it is important to

 - Closely supervise your child’s online activity.
 Explore content together.
 Play games together.